67272-App-Design-Dev/lab4-choretracker-starter/README.md

 # Lab 4: ChoreTracker

+**This lab has been updated for Ruby 3.4.7 and Rails 8.1.1.
+Key changes from earlier versions are highlighted in bold throughout the lab.**

+**Note:** _the full set of lab instructions is also in the README file of the starter code provided below._

 ## Part 1

 1. Use git to clone the base project set up [on github](https://github.com/67272-App-Design-Dev/lab4-choretracker-starter) and **review the contents before proceeding**.
 Look at the ERD that is in the `doc/` directory.
 Basically, you have a project that has been scaffolded in accordance with the ERD, but there is essentially no model code apart from what comes with ApplicationRecord.
 In the first part we will be using Test Driven Development (TDD) to build out these models and verify that it is working.
 In the second part of the lab we will do some clean up of the views to take advantage of some of the model code we've written